-After spending most of this year on landscapes I'm ready to take a break and try something different.
+After spending most of this year on landscapes I've been wanting to take a break and try something different.

-Since I've done very few still life works, I'm expecting this to be a bit of a rocky ride.
-Blogging my way through a few of the paintings might just end up being a way to show you how to mess up, but at least I'll be able to show you how I got there.
+Since I've done very few still life works, I'm expecting this to be something of a rocky ride.
+Blogging my way through a few paintings might just end up showing you the best way to mess up.

 Day 1: Setting Up